 These days I consider it to be unutterable trash, but it did get off the ground and fly for a while.
 That taught me something.

 Since that time I've continued to work on gathering more music, poems, and stories.
 I've performed at lots of different - some of them very different! - places: I've been a street musician on the sidewalk - busking, as it's called in Europe.
 I've busked at Renaissance Faires, I've played coffeehouses, parties, and weddings, and once for a shamanic gathering in the Santa Monica mountains.

 I've given the eulogy and performed at a wake for a friend.

-As an ordained Druid I can perform weddings that a perfectly legal, and I have.
+As an ordained Druid I can perform weddings that are perfectly legal, and I have.

 I've been a Featured Teller at the Two Rivers Storytelling Festival in Des Moines, the Story! festival at Story City Iowa, I’ve done concerts at Living History Farms in Urbandale, Iowa, and appeared at the Celtic Festival and Highland Games of the Quad Cities.
 I was interviewed by Ben Kieffer when he ran the Iowa Public Radio show Talk of Iowa.

 I still get out and busk from time to time.
 It's a spiritual exercise for me - one of the realest things I can do; a genuine act of faith: playing music for anyone wants to listen, with no promise of recompense.
 I give my music for free and if it touches something in someone that inspires them to give me some money, well, nobody is stopping them from dropping some in The Hat.